cdl-geneseo/geneseo-dictionary/O/Omega.md

 # Omega

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Omega

 Created by  Unknown User (gmm6), last modified by  Unknown User (jrr11) on Apr 07, 2019

 1. (n.)
 An abbreviation of the Omega Beta Psi fraternity.
 Source: Geneseo Inter-Greek Council.;2. (n.)
 An abbreviation of the Omega Grill, a restaurant in Geneseo.
 Obsolete 2019.Martinelli, N-R, 2010.
 (Rogers, N-R, 2019)